| Additional Information on Veteran Benefits

 VA Dependents and Survivors Benefits: Dependents or survivors of a disabled or deceased veteran may be eligible for benefits, including children of Vietnam veterans who have been diagnosed with Spina Bifida.

 VA Dependent Tuition Waiver: Children of veterans with a disability that is considered to be “service-connected” by the Department of Veterans Affairs (“The VA”) may qualify for waiver of tuition and other State-wide fees at any State Community College, State College and even State Universities.
 The veteran does not need to be in receipt of compensation – a “zero percent rating” is sufficient to qualify.
 A zero percent rating can often be granted for something as simple as hearing loss caused by military service or even a scar received during military service.
 Eligibility is based on the previous year’s income of the student.
-For the current academic year (2013-2014), the student’s income for calendar year 2012 may not have exceeded $11,945.
 This waiver could also apply to spouses and children of veterans with a 100% disability rating, or who died from a service-connected illness or injury.
 In this case, there are no income limits, but age limits do apply for the children of the veteran.

 Veterans Health Administration: Veterans and some dependents may be eligible for health care benefits including treatment, eye glasses, hearing aids and prescription refills, often with little or no co-pay.

 Veterans Homes of California: are first and foremost places where veterans go to live.
-They offer complete medical and dental care amidst the amenities of a small town atmosphere.
+They may offer complete medical and dental care amidst the amenities of a small town atmosphere.
 Residents may participate in on- or off-campus activities and civic affairs, or attend veterans service organization meetings.
-Currently, Veterans Homes are located in Yountville, Barstow, Ventura, Lancaster, West Los Angeles and Chula Vista, with new homes opening soon in Fresno and Redding.
-Veterans Home of California Application
+Currently, Veterans Homes are located in Yountville, Barstow, Ventura, Lancaster, West Los Angeles, Fresno, Redding, and Chula Vista.
+We do not process applications but are happy to assist with completion of application packages as needed.
+Click here for more information.